mooreds/docs-1/references/connectors/stripe-documentation.md

 ## delete_customer

-<p>Permanently deletes a customer.
+Permanently deletes a customer.
 It cannot be undone.
-Also immediately cancels any active subscriptions on the customer.</p>
+Also immediately cancels any active subscriptions on the customer.

 <details><summary>Parameters</summary>